Hiroshi Nemoto

-Hiroshi Nemoto (根本 博) was a lieutenant general for Japan who served in the Second World War and the Battle of Guningtou.
+Hiroshi Nemoto (根本 博, Nemoto Hiroshi) was a lieutenant general for Japan who served in the Second World War and the Battle of Guningtou.
 Born in Fukushima Prefecture, he served in the Imperial Japanese Army and the Republic of China Armed Forces.
 He was awarded the Order of the Golden Kite (3rd Class).

 When Japan surrendered in World War II, he served as the commanding officer of the garrison in Mengjiang (modern-day Inner Mongolia).
 Under the attack of the Soviet Army, he still resisted, protecting 40,000 Japanese nationals stranded near Zhangjiakou in Inner Mongolia.

 In 1949 he secretly sailed to Taiwan and served as a personal adviser to Tang Enbo.
 He assisted in directing the Kinmen campaign in Kinmen and Xiamen.
 In the end, the Republic of China Armed Forces successfully defeated the People's Liberation Army.

 Biography

 Birth and Education

 He was born in the village of Niida, Iwase district, Fukushima (nowadays part of Sukagawa).
 Born in a farming family, his father worked in the village government.
 His brother was a counselor in his village council.
 In 1904, he entered the Sendai Army Youth Academy, and graduated at the Imperial Japanese Army Academy 7 years later, ranked 13th among 509 students.
 In 1922, he graduated at the Army War College, ranked 9th among 60.